DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/editing-in-popup.md

 # React Grid - Editing in a Popup Form

-Users can edit row data in a popup edit form.
-This guide describes how to implement this functionality.
+This guide describes how to implement a pop-up edit form that allows users to edit row data.
 Before you start, review the following help topics:

 - [Core Concepts](../../../core/docs/guides/fundamentals.md)
 - [Custom Plugin Development](./custom-plugin-development.md)